GenomeDK/genomedk-docs/content/getting-started.rst

 we use a queue manager called SLURM, so to run your programs on the cluster, you'll be interacting a lot with SLURM.

-.. todo:

-    Write something about partitions in SLURM.

 Things to remember...
 ---------------------